philippe-page/semantic-splitter/README.md

 2. Each sentence is then embedded using Cohere's embedding model.
 These embeddings capture the semantic meaning of each sentence in a high-dimensional vector space.

-3. The core of the algorithm lies in the `_detect_major_topic_boundaries` method.
-It constructs a graph where each node represents a sentence, and edges are drawn between sentences that are semantically similar (based on the dot product of their embeddings exceeding a threshold).
-This graph representation allows for a more nuanced understanding of the text's structure.
+3. A similarity graph is constructed where each node represents a sentence, and edges are weighted based on the cosine similarity between sentence embeddings.

 4. The Leiden community detection algorithm is applied to this graph.
 This algorithm is particularly good at finding communities (clusters) in networks, which in this context correspond to coherent topics or themes in the text.